 The ‘lazy stoner’ stereotype

-The term ‘stoner’ – someone who is habitually high on cannabis – often conjures up a very specific stereotypical image: an unproductive, couch-bound, zombie-like individual who spends their day devouring food in a haze of smoke.
+The term ‘stoner’ – someone who is habitually high on cannabis – often conjures up a very specific stereotypical image: an unproductive, couch-bound, zombie-like individual with a bong in their hand who spends their day devouring food in a haze of smoke.
 Because of this, there is often an expectation that those who frequently indulge in cannabis will put on more weight.

 The ‘lazy stoner’ stereotype is outdated.
 It was formulated on misinformation, stigma, and is rooted in fatphobia.
 As modern attitudes towards cannabis use are changing, it is becoming increasingly clear that cannabis does not make you lazy.